muehlefeldt/unity-machine-learning/docs/run-log.md

   * No tensorboard running.
 * Some LSTM parameter search.

+## 1169
+* Based on best result from 1157 ff.
+* Similiar to 1149 but 100e6 steps.
+* Lets take a look at sunday.

 * Next: Introduce the decoy.
 * Think about the staged process again!